-GaiaGPS is currently on offer for USD36 annual subscription (less if you use an affiliate token) but this is excellent value as it buys you the government topographical maps for NSW, SA, VIC, QLD, TAS and NZ, as well as fun layers such as geology for rock-lovers.
-ViewRanger is cheaper with a topographical map bundle at USD20, but that does not include SA or NZ.
+GaiaGPS is currently on offer for USD36 annual subscription, but this is excellent value as it buys you the government topographical maps for NSW, SA, VIC, QLD, TAS and NZ, as well as fun layers such as geology for rock-lovers, and a First Nations map of Australia so you can acknowledge the traditional custodians of the country you explore.

 Avenza appears a good deal at USD30, but requires you to purchase maps from their Map Store to get coverage, which quickly adds up (each sheet of the NSW 1:25k Topo map is $1).

 OsmAnd is priced like a fast food store – for $11.50 you can have a bottomless cup of coffee!
 Can we up sell you a croissant?
 Or cross-sell you some steak knives?
 The in-app purchase menu of plugins and maps and live subscriptions is confusing, but may still be a good deal.
 NSW Topographic maps are included, but are only available online, not offline.